Master’s double-degree program with Sciences Po Strasbourg

 Watch our introductory video: https://bit.ly/CSFintro

-To complete the program, the students must (i) collect 120 ECTS credits, (ii) defend their Master’s Thesis and (iii) pass the final comprehensive examination.
-Students need to take mandatory courses and seminars at the Charles University in Prague and University of Strasbourg with a total value of 87 credits in total (listed below).
-In addition, the students should collect 21 credits from elective courses offered and 12 credits from courses offered by both Partner universities.
+To complete the program, the students must (i) collect the prescribed number of ECTS credits, (ii) defend their Master’s Thesis and (iii) pass the final comprehensive examination.
+Students need to take mandatory courses and seminars at the Charles University in Prague and University of Strasbourg.
+In addition, the students should collect 20 credits from elective courses.

 - compulsory courses at Charles University (3-12 ECTS credits each): 46 credits